SaintAngeLs/inventory_management_service_cqrs/README.md

 # Inventory Management Service (CQRS)

 This project is a CQRS-based Inventory Management Service that provides APIs for managing products, stock, and orders.
-Below are the available API endpoints and their respective request examples.
+It incorporates **Domain-Driven Design** principles to maintain a clean and scalable architecture, allowing the separation of concerns between the domain, application, and infrastructure layers.
 ---

 ## API Endpoints